cheater/articles/first-haskell-script.md

 	# "Green" is stored.
 However, "Red" might still be stored if
 	# there are other references to it.
 If S was the last label
 	# for "Red", then "Red" gets dumped from memory.
-In Haskell, you don't overwrite labels like in Python; you can, however, mask them:
+In Haskell, you can't overwrite labels like in Python; you can, however, mask them:
 	(some scope here)
 	    (a block with some of the scope modified)
 	    (more of that block here)